Style Guide for Blog Posts

 - encouraging the integration of discovery, learning, and public engagement, and

-Posts will be reviewed by a sub-committee of the Communications Committee to determine if the potential post is timely, relevant to the Society’s members, adheres to the following style guidelines, and supports the Society’s goals.
-The Communications Committee Chair, or her designee, may request revisions and edits before the post is accepted.
+Posts will be reviewed by a sub-committee of the Publications Committee to determine if the potential post is timely, relevant to the Society’s members, adheres to the following style guidelines, and supports the Society’s goals.
+The Publications Committee Co-Chairs, or their designee, may request revisions and edits before the post is accepted.

 Posts should adhere to the following guidelines: